-Before moving on to describe the maximization problems, we introduce some notation.
-The three filing statuses with the Internal Revenue Service (IRS) under the benchmark policy are: single (s); head of household $(\hbar)$ ; and married filing jointly (x).
+Before describing the maximization problems, we introduce some notation.
+The three filing statuses with the IRS under the benchmark policy are: single (s); head of household $(\hbar)$ ; and married filing jointly (x).
 The balance with the IRS after tax credits of a tax filer under filing status $j = s, \hbar, x$ , is denoted by $IRS^{j}(a, e, n)$ , where e denotes earnings.
-Note that for married couples the balance with the IRS depends on household earnings, i.e. $e_f + e_m$ .
-For cohabitants, since under the benchmark policy they can choose who files as head of household and as single, we denote the couple's balance with the IRS using two superscripts indicating the female and male chosen filing statuses, respectively-e.g. $IRS^{s,h}(a,e,n)$ , where $a \equiv (a_f,a_m)$ and $e \equiv (e_f,e_m)$ , would correspond to a couple where the female files as single and the male as head of household.
-As will be made clearer below, when tax credits are generous and contain phase-in and phase-out regions-like the EITC under the benchmark-the ability of cohabitant couples to choose who claims the children as dependents and files as head of household creates an additional cohabitation bonus for many low-income couples.
-The FSA's elimination of the head of household filing status and the reform of the EITC would contribute to reduce this bonus.
+Note that the balance with the IRS depends on household earnings for married couples, i.e. $e_f + e_m$ .
+For cohabitants, since under the benchmark policy they can choose who files as head of household and as single, we denote the couple's balance with the IRS using two superscripts indicating the female and male chosen filing statuses, respectively-e.g. $IRS^{s,h}(a,e,n)$ , where $a \equiv (a_f, a_m)$ and $e \equiv (e_f, e_m)$ , would correspond to a couple where the female files as single and the male as head of household.
+As clarified below, when tax credits are generous and contain phase-in and phase-out regions-like the EITC under the benchmark-cohabitant couples' ability to choose who claims the children as dependents and files as head of household creates an additional cohabitation bonus for many low-income couples.
+The FSA's elimination of the head of household filing status and the EITC reform would contribute to reduce this bonus.